Implant Supported Dentures

 Proper care of implant-supported dentures involves more than just cleaning.

-You should also take steps to protect your denture from damage and maintain good oral hygiene.
+It is also recommended to take steps to protect your denture from damage and maintain good oral hygiene.

 Avoid biting down on hard or sticky foods as these can damage the denture or cause it to become dislodged.